 The Department of Family and Community Medicine invites you to become adjunct faculty and precept for our six-week family medicine clerkship that prepares students for a career in family medicine.

-As an adjunct assistant professor, you will receive a SLU email account and be able to access our Online Digital Library where you will find medical journals, clinical keys, database research guides and much more.
+Community physicians are invited to become adjunct faculty in the Department of Family and Community Medicine.
+Our adjunct faculty precept for our medical students during their six-week Family Medicine rotation.
+As an adjunct assistant professor, you will receive a SLU email account and be able to access our Online Digital Library, where you will find medical journals, clinical keys, database research guides and much more.

 During the family medicine clerkship, students will follow your schedule except for Wednesdays when they are in class.